Social gathering at the Vatican

 Never has the creature revealed itself as much of a creature.
 All weaknesses displayed.
 All fragilities exposed.
 Nothing protects anymore, because nothing could tarnish the moment.
 The day that slips away and merges with the night light.
 The furtive shadows that slide across the face of the Virgin.
 The sword of Saint Michael which shines ready to serve.
 The zertsilo of the Archangel Gabriel where Christ is reflected, indicating the way always to come, to imitate.
 All these thoughts, these emotions, these feelings nourish and feed each other, mindful of their importance.
 No order governs them.
 The immensity of what they reveal and the smallness of their container frighten, but also captivate.
 Everything that has been said, what is going to be said, what has not been said, what could have been said, is concentrated and extracted to be reduced to nothing.
 The prayer has only just begun.
 She announces herself.
 The eyes close.
 We grope our way into ourselves.
 There is a sanctuary there that is worrying.
 Will we find what we are looking for?
 “Lord, in the silence of this dawning day, I come to ask you for peace, wisdom and strength…” You have to come looking for nothing to find every new thing there.
 The words suddenly agonize.
 They are no longer up to the task.
 The prayer begins.
 She extinguishes everything that is not her, the silence.
 The depth of silence.
 The abysmal intensity of silence.
 The silence that completes everything in its presence.
 The silence that reigns for its master: love.
 Then begins prayer, when love unfolds and fills every vein, every organ, every fiber of the being to establish the precedence of the Creator over the creature.
 Nothing else exists.
 The heart flooded with joy.
 Nothing else can exist, because everything is incongruous when compared to this moment, which is neither a feeling, nor an emotion, nor a thought.
 The universe diminishes and becomes shorter.
 There is a moment which does not exist, but which will recur at the next abandonment.
 This is a moment that gives life all its importance.
 There, at the heart of prayer vibrates love, a jewel that we all have, but not by escaping, by abandoning ourselves.
 Nothing is taken for granted, everything is offered.
 Little by little, by no longer having access to it, we convinced ourselves that it did not exist or that it no longer existed.
 He did not resist science, we found, this new religion.
 We even ridiculed him, because it was not enough to forget him, we had to denigrate him.
 However, whoever allows himself to be captured there, transforms there, metamorphoses there.
 To refuse is to die slowly.
 Die to Him.
 Forever.

-Prayer influences all life that is offered there by restoring to it its simplicity, the marvelous.
+Prayer influences all life by restoring its simplicity, the marvelous.

 Exile, migrants and the Holy Father (2)